 Travelling is always about adventure and excitement.
 And, trekking to higher altitude is no exception.
 Standing and walking several thousand meters/feet above sea level, it’s as if you’re just a few more feet from heaven.
 But the overall experience comes along with the risks of altitude sickness as well.

-Also known as acute mountain sickness (AMS), high altitude sickness refers to a set of symptoms that can slow down or even stop trekkers from reaching their destinations.
-While it is mostly preventable, trekkers can be hit by this sickness regardless of age, gender, and physical condition.
+Also known as acute mountain sickness (AMS), high altitude sickness refers to a set of symptoms that can slow down or even stop trekkers from reaching their dream destinations.
+While it is mostly preventable, trekkers can be hit by this sickness regardless of age, gender or physical condition.

-As the altitude increase in the trek, the oxygen level in the air decreases.
-This results in various health issues for the trekkers and travelers.
-Your body starts showing different altitude related symptoms like difficulty breathing, dizziness, fatigue, headache, loss of appetite, Nausea, rapid pulse, and shortness of breath.
+As the altitude (height of the trail) increases on the trek, the oxygen level in the air decreases accordingly.
+This results in various health issues for trekkers or travelers.
+Your body starts showing different altitude-related symptoms like difficulty breathing, dizziness, fatigue, headache, loss of appetite, nausea, rapid pulse, shortness of breath etc.

 These symptoms are very frequent as you ascend further in the high altitude trekking routes.
-But they are not the end to your trekking journey.
-You can prevent these symptoms by getting proper knowledge about the problem and adopt the preventive measures on time.
-And, remain safe in your overall trek in Nepal or any other high altitude trekking destination.
+However, they are not the end of your adventurous trekking journey.
+You can prevent these symptoms by getting proper knowledge about the problem and adopt the preventive measures before it hits you.
+Eventually, helping you remain safe in your overall trek in Nepal or any other high altitude trekking destination.

 To ensure that you’ll have a fun and grand time during your trip and finish your adventure safe and sound, we urge all our clients or any other adventure travelers to follow these tips for prevention and treatment.